-As a network administrator, you need to learn the usage of the mtr command along with the flags that you can use to customize the output, in order to perform productive network diagnostics.
-This article explains an in-detail usage of the mtr command along with the examples that will give you a know-how about how to use certain flags with this commands.
+As a network administrator, you must know how to use the mtr command and the flags that you can use to customize the output in order to perform productive network diagnostics.
+This article explains the use of the mtr command in detail and provides examples to show you how to use specific flags with this command.

-Since mtr is a command line utility, we will be using it on the Ubuntu command line, the Terminal.
-You can open the Terminal application either through the system Dash or the Ctrl +Alt+t shortcut.
+Since mtr is a command-line program, we will use it in the Ubuntu command line, the terminal.
+You can open the terminal application using either the System Dash or the key combination Ctrl +Alt+t.

-The basic use of the mtr command is to view the traceroute report for a remote machine.
-All you need to to do is provide the domain name or IP address of the remote system with the mtr command and the output will display the traceroute report in real time.
-When you are done with viewing the report, you can quit the command either by hitting q or the Ctrl+C shortcut.
+The mtr command is primarily used to display the traceroute report for a remote machine.
+All you have to do is enter the domain name or IP address of the remote system using the mtr command and the output will display the traceroute report in real-time.
+When you’re done viewing the report, you can exit the command with either q or the Ctrl+C key combination.

 The following syntax of the mtr command displays the hostnames in the traceroute report.